covertsh/ubuntu-preseed-iso-generator/README.md

 Available options:

 -h, --help              Print this help and exit
 -v, --verbose           Print script debug info
 -p, --preseed           Path to preseed configuration file.
 -k, --no-verify         Disable GPG verification of the source ISO file.
-By default SHA256SUMS-<current date> and
+By default SHA256SUMS-$today and
-                    SHA256SUMS-<current date>.gpg in <script directory> will be used to verify the authenticity and integrity of the source ISO file.
-If they are not present the latest daily SHA256SUMS will be downloaded and saved in <script directory>.
-The Ubuntu signing key will be downloaded and saved in a new keyring in <script directory>
+                        SHA256SUMS-$today.gpg in ${script_dir} will be used to verify the authenticity and integrity of the source ISO file.
+If they are not present the latest daily SHA256SUMS will be downloaded and saved in ${script_dir}.
+The Ubuntu signing key will be downloaded and saved in a new keyring in ${script_dir}
--s, --source        Source ISO file.
+-a, --additional-files  Specifies an optional folder which contains additional files, which will be copied to the iso root -s, --source            Source ISO file.
 By default the latest daily ISO for Ubuntu 20.04 will be downloaded
-                    and saved as <script directory>/ubuntu-original-<current date>.iso
+                        and saved as ${script_dir}/ubuntu-original-$today.iso
                         That file will be used by default if it already exists.
 -d, --destination       Destination ISO file.
-By default <script directory>/ubuntu-preseed-<current date>.iso will be
+By default ${script_dir}/ubuntu-preseed-$today.iso will be
                         created, overwriting any existing file.
 ```

 ### Example